maheshdbabar9340/Notes/README.md

 	People used to science-fictional depictions of robots will usually think of humanoid machines walking with an awkward gait and speaking in a metallic monotone.

+ Taxonomy of AI

+	 A taxonomy is a scheme for classifying many things that may be special cases of one another.

 ** React **

 30 Free React dashboard templates and themes